danvk/crosswalk/README.md

 A crosswalk is a _safe route_ across a road.
 Also a nod to [Sidewalk Labs][swl], where this project was originally developed.

+## Related projects

+- [GraphQL][] achieves type-safe APIs by ditching the REST structure altogether.
+If you want to use GraphQL, there are many tools to help, e.g. [Apollo][].
+- [swagger-typescript-api][] starts with a Swagger (OpenAPI) schema as a source of truth and generates TypeScript types from it (crosswalk does the reverse).
+- [blitzjs][] and [trpc][] also give you end-to-end type safety, but without modeling a REST API explicitly in the way that crosswalk does.

 ## Development setup

 After cloning, run: